-Anxiety disorders affect 40 million people in the United States.
+According to the Anxiety and Depression Association of America (ADAA), around 40 million people in the United States have an anxiety disorder.
 It is the most common group of mental illnesses in the country.
-However, only 36.9 percent of people with an anxiety disorder receive treatment.
+However, only 36.9% of people with an anxiety disorder receive treatment.

 - uncontrollable feelings of worry